What are the top European animation colleges?

 Established in 1979 as the Senior College, Ballyfermot, BCFE is a vocational school consisting of nine departments housed across the Main Building, Media Building, Arts Building, and the College Sports Hall.
 In addition to animation, Ballyfermot College of Further Education has business, digital, graphics, tourism, music performance, media, and social care programs, among others.

 ISART Digital has campuses in Paris and Nice, France, and Montreal, Quebec, Canada.
-The school also has a partnership with Tokyo University of Technology, which allows students at other campuses immerse in the video game and 3D-FX animation industries in Japan (TUT).
+The school also has a partnership with Tokyo University of Technology, which allows students at other campuses to immerse in the video game and 3D-FX animation industries in Japan (TUT).
 During a one-month stay, ISART students will have the opportunity to participate in a Game Jam.
 Longer stays of six to 12 months allow students to complete a research thesis project with a TUT professor.
-Both options are suitable for Animation students whoa re interested in game art and animating for games.
+Both options are suitable for Animation students who are interested in game art and animating for games.

 Launched in 2001, ISART Digital has programs that prepare students for careers in visual effects, 3D animation, and video game design and development.
 For animators, ISART has two options: MA degrees in 3D Cinema or 3D Film.
 The 3D Cinema Program is based at the main campus in Paris.
 Students may Specialize in 3D Animation or Special Effects.
 Program features include the opportunity to master the entire animation production pipeline in a setting that functions like a real film studio, the chance to produce several productions individually or in groups, and the opportunity to complete two internships.